acottone/ca-hospital-analysis/analysis/README.md

 ### Interpretation

 The Chi-Square test shows a statistically significant association between risk categories and hospital ratings (p < 0.05).
+Hospitals with different risk profiles tend to have different ratings